-A pound of gold is coined into forty-four guineas and a half, or 46l.
+A pound of gold is coined into forty-four guineas and a half, or 461.
 14s.
 6d.
 This is, therefore, the mint price, and cannot be called, as your Correspondent calls it, an arbitrary value.
-It is the simple declaration of a fact, that forty-four guineas and a half are of the same weight as a pound of gold, and one-twelfth of that quantity or 3l.
-17s. $10\frac{1}{2}$ d. of an ounce.
+It is the simple declaration of a fact, that forty-four guineas and a half are of the same weight as a pound of gold, and one-twelfth of that quantity or 31.
+17s. $10\frac{1}{2}d$. of an ounce.

 Experience has proved to us, and particularly that of the twenty years preceding 1797, during the vicissitudes of war and peace, of favorable and unfavorable trade, that 46l.
 14s.
 6d. or a mint pound, would purchase sometimes a little more, and sometimes a little less than a pound of uncoined gold; and whilst an equal amount of bank notes would do the same, they would not be said to be depreciated.
 This they always did previous to the restriction on the Bank paying in specie, and for some time after it.
-Will this writer explain to us why any demand, however great, should induce any one to give, in the Morning Chronicle of 14 September 1809.
-The writer was Hutches Trower.
+Will this writer explain to us why any demand, however great, should induce any one to give, as has been lately done, 55l.

-&lt;sup>1 The letter, under the title 'Price of Gold', signed 'A Friend to Bank-notes but no Bank Director' and dated 11 September, appeared as has been lately done, 55l.
 16s. in bank notes, for a pound of gold, if they are of equal value with 55l.
 16s. in coin?
 Does he reflect that the gold actually contained in 55l.
 16s. weighs one pound and a fifth of a pound?
 Is it seriously believed that he would give this for a pound?
 If it is agreed that he would not, then is the fact of the depreciation of bank notes fully established.
 If for the purchase of gold a greater quantity of corn, hardware, or any other commodity, were given than usual, it might justly be said that the scarcity of gold had increased in value.
 But what is the fact?
 If I go to market with corn or hardware, I can purchase 55l.
 16s. in bank notes with precisely the same quantity that I am obliged to give to procure a pound of gold, or 46l.
 14s.
 6d.